Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Theoretical framework

-Here $C(p^2,q^2,\mu_{h1})$ is obtained from matching the QCD heavy-to-light current to the corresponding SCET current at the hard scale $\mu_{h1}$.
-The result at NLO was calculated in Ref.~\cite{Lunghi:2002ju,Bosch:2003fc,Bauer:2000yr} and can also be found in Ref.~\cite{Beneke:2011nf}, and is applicable for both $B\to\gamma\ell\nu$ and $B\to\ell\ell\ell'\nu$.
-The same goes for the factor $K(\mu_{h2})$, which accounts for the conversion from the static $B$-meson decay constant in the SCET current to the standard definition in QCD, $f_B$, used in our analysis, more details and the expression can be found in Ref.~\cite{Beneke:2011nf}.
-Letting aside momentarily the renormalization group evolution (RGE) factor $U(p^2,q^2,\mu_{h1},\mu_{h2},\mu)$, let us first discuss the factor $J(p^2,q^2,\mu)$.
-This accounts for the hard-collinear radiative corrections, and was calculated for $B\to\gamma\ell\nu$ in Refs~\cite{Lunghi:2002ju,Bosch:2003fc}.
+where $x=q_-/m_b$ and $\hat\mu=\mu/m_b$.
+The factor $K(\mu_{h2})$, which accounts for the conversion from the static $B$-meson decay constant in the SCET current to the standard definition in QCD, $f_B$, used in our analysis, can be directly applied to our case more details and the expression can be found in Ref.~\cite{Beneke:2011nf}.

+Letting aside momentarily the renormalization group evolution (RGE) factor $U(q_-,\mu_{h1},\mu_{h2},\mu)$, let us first discuss the factor $J(q_-,q^2,\mu)$.
+This accounts for the hard-collinear radiative corrections, and was calculated for $B\to\gamma\ell\nu$ in Refs.~\cite{Lunghi:2002ju,Bosch:2003fc}.
 For $B\to\ell\ell\ell'\nu$ where $q^2\neq 0$ we can adopt the expression given in Ref.~\cite{Wang:2016qii}.